Oslo Opera House in winter with snow-covered roof and harbor panoramic

 Is the Viking Ship Museum currently open?

 The Viking Ship Museum is closed for renovation until 2027, when it will reopen as the Museum of the Viking Age.
-The world-renowned Oseberg and Gokstad ships (9th-century Viking vessels) will be displayed in the new facility.
-Until then, other Bygdøy museums like the Fram polar ship and Kon-Tiki raft remain open.
+The Oseberg and Gokstad ships (9th-century Viking vessels) will be displayed in the new facility.
+Other Bygdøy museums — the Fram polar ship and Kon-Tiki raft — remain open.

 What's the best way to spend a port day in Oslo?

-Start with the 10-minute ferry to Bygdøy for the Fram polar ship and Kon-Tiki (Viking Ship Museum closed until 2027).
-Return to the city for the Munch Museum and walk up the Oslo Opera House's iconic white marble roof.
+Start with the 10-minute ferry to Bygdøy for the Fram polar ship and Kon-Tiki.
+Return to the city for the Munch Museum and walk up the Oslo Opera House's white marble roof.
 If time permits, take tram 12 to Vigeland Sculpture Park or explore Akershus Fortress for harbor views.
-The compact city center makes it easy to see highlights in one day.

 Is Oslo expensive for cruise visitors?

 Yes, Norway is one of Europe's most expensive countries.
-A simple lunch costs €15-25, museum entry €10-15, and coffee €5-7.
-However, many attractions like walking the Opera House roof, strolling Vigeland Park, and enjoying the scenic Oslofjord sail-in are free.
+A simple lunch costs €15–25, museum entry €10–15, and coffee €5–7.
+However, walking the Opera House roof, strolling Vigeland Park, and enjoying the Oslofjord sail-in are all free.
 Budget accordingly and consider bringing snacks from the ship.

 Image Credits